 Arthur Farrer.
 7 Airedale Terrace.
 Born Methley 1875.
 Miner in No 2 pit at Ledston Luck colliery.
 Single man joined up in 24 September 1915 at Leeds, four months short of his 40th birthday.
 Letter from colliery manager ?.T.
 Shaw stated he “worked underground in various capacities,” from 29 March 1915.
 Attestation papers say he wanted to join a tunnelling company.
 Was sent to Royal Engineers barracks at Chatham for training and embarked for France on 8 Oct 1915.
 At first was a tunneller’s mate in 252 Tunnellers’ Company, then promoted to tunneller on 6 November 1915, Lance Corporal on 9 December 1915 and Acting Corporal on 24 April 1917.
 Was in the Battle of the Somme.
 Killed in action 27 Dec 1917.
 Buried in the Red Cross Corner Cemetery at Beugny.
 Arthur’s captain wrote this letter to his widowed mother the day after his death: “It is with the deepest regret I have to inform you that your son, Corporal A. Farrer, was killed yesterday afternoon.
 The deceased was struck with a shell and killed instantly while in charge of a party of men in the trenches.
 Your son has been with me in the company from its formation, and from the outset has been distinguished for his cheerfulness with his men, his reliability in his work, and his bravery and pluck in the most dangerous circumstances.
 He is missed by all, and the officers, non-commissioned officers and men wish me to convey to you their deepest sympathy with you in this bereavement.”
 His mother received a separation allowance of 5s.
 8d. along with pay of 3s.
 6d.
 Her name was Mary Ann.
 She came from Ilkeston in Derbyshire and was the only one in the family not born in Methley.
 Arthur’s effects were sent to her in May 1918 – a pocket knife, two notebooks, a matchbox cover, a purse, a letter, two photographs and rosary beads.
 He had two older brothers, John William, a boatyard carpenter, probably at Lemonroyd, and George, a miner.
 His younger brother, Frank, was a mason.
 Family moved from Woodrow at Methley to Burnell’s Yard off Midland Street in the 1870s and then to Airedale Terrace in the 1890s.
 Father William probably worked first at Savile colliery at Methley and then Waterloo colliery at Woodlesford or possibly one of the Bower’s pit on the Swillington side of the river.
 By 1911 he was an invalid.
 Arthur had two married sisters – Mary Elizabeth Todd who lived at Whitworth Yard in Rothwell, and Celina Walker, Vaux Street in Hunslet.
 His nephews and nieces were Harry, Gladys, Sylvester, and Alberta Todd; Lily and Connie Farrer; Ivy, May, Clive, Irvin, and Lewis Walker.
 Statement of family document was witnessed by the Vicar of Woodlesford, Arthur Irvin, in October 1919.

 Fred Flockton.
-Bentley Square.
-Engineer.
+Born 1893 at Woodlesford.
+Lived Bentley Square.
+Engineer’s apprentice in 1911.
+Regimental number 15/341.
+Father William Flockton bricklayer.
 Died 1 Jul 1916.
+First day of Battle of the Somme.
 Prince of Wales’s Own (West Yorkshire Regiment).
-15th Battalion.
+18th Battalion.
 Killed in action.

 William Goward.
 Railway clerk.
 Born 1887 at Woodlesford in house close to Anchor Inn on the canal.
 Son of canal labourer James Goward.
 Mother Sarah Ann Hirst.
 Grandfather Thomas Goward originally an agricultural labourer from West Hardwick who became a carter for one of the local stone merchants living at Chadwick’s Row on Quarry Hill in Oulton.
 William started as a clerk at Woodlesford station in 1901 earning £15 a year.
 Three years later he moved to Armley where he was a booking and parcels clerk.
 Later he moved to Wellington station in the centre of Leeds and in 1914 was earning £95 a year.
 William died 30 Jun 1918.
 L/Corporal.
 Queen’s (Royal West Surrey Regiment) 6th Battalion.
 Killed in action.
 Had possibly trained to be a pilot.
 Left £199 in his will.